Teliasonera sees no value in split of Eurasia, Nordic units

 Teliasonera is also likely to get some proceeds from the planned initial public offering of Kazakhstan’s Kcell, in which it owns a 49 percent stake, which could take place by the end of the year.

-In addition to money from the IPOs of MegaFon and Kcell, Telia is looking to sell its Spanish unit Yoigo and hopes to resolve a dispute over ownership of Turkcell (TCELL.IS), which has prevented it from reaping dividends from Turkey’s biggest mobile operator.
+In addition to money from the IPOs of MegaFon and Kcell, Telia is looking to sell its Spanish unit Yoigo and hopes to resolve a dispute over ownership of Turkcell, which has prevented it from reaping dividends from Turkey’s biggest mobile operator.

 Nyberg was nevertheless cautious about using the proceeds of such moves for extra dividends or buybacks for shareholders, though he said Telia had a history of paying out excess cash.